goeckslab/gleam/tools/galaxy-ludwig/README.md

 See [documentation](https://docs.galaxyproject.org/en/master/admin/jobs.html#running-jobs-in-containers) for job_conf configuration.
 * If you haven’t set `sanitize_all_html: false` in `galaxy.yml`, please set it to False to enable our HTML report functionality.

+# Experiment outputs

+Running the Ludwig experiment tool now emits a `feature_importance.csv` file in the `experiment_run/` directory alongside the existing prediction and statistics artifacts.
+The HTML report surfaces the top features for quick inspection.

 # Get Galaxy-Ludwig docker image

 This step is optional.